sayeg84/cocoliztli/README.md

-# Ares model
+# Tzompantli model

-Simple model for an agent-based modelling of covid
+Simple model for an agent-based modelling of COVID19 pandemic in mexico